lisacrebassa/lisacrebassa/README.md

 - ⚡ Fun fact: ...
 -->
 ## 🚀 About Me
-Fascinated by cybersecurity, I aspire to work in this field.
-My goal is to be part of a purple team, but I'm quite open to other opportunities, as cybersecurity is a vast, complete, and extremely interesting field.
  My past experiences remains on the field of being a barmaid.
 Aside from projects directly coming from school, I learn on the side.
 Currently, I am working on pentestings, and correcting vulnerabilities.

 ![Logo](unnamed.png)